stashed/docs/docs/concepts/crds/backupsession/index.md

 `spec.invoker` specifies the `apiGroup`, `kind`, and `name` of the respective object which is responsible for invoking this backup session.

+#### spec.retryLeft

+`spec.retryLeft` specifies the number of retry attempt left for this backup session.

 ### BackupSession `Status`

 `.status` section of `BackupSession` shows stats and progress of backup process in this session.A backup sidecar container or job updates the respective fields under `.status` section after it completes its task. `.status` section consists of the following fields: